tabpeter/biglasso/README.md

 * [Cardiac fibrosis genome-wide association study data](https://arxiv.org/abs/1607.05636) (GWAS);
 * [Subset of New York Times bag-of-words data](https://archive.ics.uci.edu/ml/datasets/Bag+of+Words) (NYT).

+The following table summarizes the mean (SE) computing time of solving the lasso along the entire path of 100 `lambda` values equally spaced on the scale of `lambda / lambda_max` from 0.1 to 1 over 20 replications.

 | Package |     GENE    |    MNIST    |      GWAS    |      NYT     |
 |--------:|:-----------:|:-----------:|:------------:|:------------:|